Study English in New York City

 What Makes The English Language Academy Unique?

-Our ELA Program is unique because a small number of students between 7th and 10th grades enroll each year.
+Our ELA Program is unique for many reasons.
+First, ELA students stay on grade level for the year they spend in the ELA Program.
+If they arrive in ELA as a seventh grader, they will matriculate the following year into Eighth Grade, better prepared for the coming year.
+The ELA is open to about 8 and 15 students each year, between 7th and 10th grades.
 Our students come to us with various levels of proficiency.
 Thus, at the start of each year, each student’s English and math abilities are evaluated.
-Based on this and student’s past history, a weekly schedule of classes is developed designed to meet their needs.
+Based on this and student’s past history, a weekly schedule of classes is developed designed to meet each student’s needs.

 As a part of their schedule, students are immersed in a five-part humanities-based curriculum that includes leveled instruction in: